johnfraserss/ICS3U/Assignments/18 - Environmental Stewardship/README.md

   * Environmental Negativity: Create a list of 3 negative effects of computer use on the environment.
   * Environmental Impact: Find 3 measures that help reduce the impact of computers on the environment.
-  * Environmental Positivity: Create a list of 3 ways computers can be used to reduce resource use (excluding paper saving).
+  * Environmental Positivity: Create a list of 3 ways computers can be used to reduce resource use (excluding paper saving/tree-related).
   * Governmental Agencies: Find 3 government agencies and community partners that provide resources and guidance for environmental stewardship.

 Submissables